-- Working with REST web services (for integrating with cloud services)
+- Experience working with REST web services (for integrating with cloud services)

 2. Applications architect

-The applications architect is responsible for designing the technical implementation of a software project.
-As applications become more critical to businesses and more complex to build, demand for application architects is growing.
-These professionals can expect to earn $124,500-$178,750.
+An applications architect creates a plan for the technical implementation of a software project.
+As applications become more critical to businesses and more complex to build, demand for these professionals grows — and so does the programming salary.
+Midpoint compensation for applications architects is $132,000.

-How are programming jobs in this area different?
-Becoming an applications architect requires deep learning of programming theory and extensive hands-on experience.
+Becoming an applications architect requires a deep knowledge of programming theory and extensive hands-on experience.
 Applications architects also need experience across a wide range of programming domains such as database work and integrations with third-party services.
-An applications architect also must be able to coordinate with nontechnical people in the organization, such as business analysts.
+An applications architect must be able to coordinate with nontechnical people in the organization, such as business analysts.
 In some organizations, an applications architect fills the same role as a lead applications developer if the team is not large enough to support both positions.

 3. ERP technical developer

 ERP projects are some of the largest, most expensive and time-consuming projects that companies can undertake.
 ERP technical developers play a key role in the success of an ERP project, as they are responsible for implementing and customizing ERP packages.
-According to the Salary Guide, ERP technical developers can expect to see starting salaries between $102,750-$154,250.
+According to the Salary Guide, ERP technical developers have a salary midpoint of $112,000.

-ERP technical developers should know a common business language such as Java or C# as well as any specialized development languages or tools relevant to the ERP system they are working with.
+ERP technical developers should know a common business language like Java or C#, as well as any specialized development languages or tools relevant to the ERP system they are working with.
 Fluency in SQL and the ability to work with databases are mandatory skills.
 Experience with a major ERP system, such as Oracle Enterprise One or SAP, and with enterprise integration technologies such as SOAP, is often required for programming jobs in this specialty area.